 The Kansas City Zoo, founded back in 1909, is home to more than 1,000 animals.
 It sits across more than 202 acres, and is arguably most popular for its Kenya and Tiger Trail exhibits, although the new Orangutan Canopy is something that never fails to mesmerize, a place where you can watch the animals climb the poles, vines and trees, playing and exploring, and even showing off their painting skills in the 3,400-square-foot outdoor habitat.
 The zoo recently added the always adorable koala bears to its roster, and offers a number of zoo rides too.

 City Market (Nearby Hotels)

-National World War I Museum (Nearby Hotels)
+National World War I Museum and Memorial (Nearby Hotels)

 Crossroads Arts District (Nearby Hotels)

 The Crossroads Arts District is a 20-block area that showcases over 150 galleries and artists’ studios, along with some 100 eateries and shops, primarily housed in former empty warehouses, making it a popular place to be all year round.
 Some of the highlights include the Kauffman Center for the Performing Arts, the city’s sleek new address for theater, music and dance.
 Live music is easy to find here too, with numerous outstanding local venues like Green Lady Lounge, Crossroads at Grinders and recordBar.